Pigmented nodular BCC 1.1mm depth.

 Two types of intense light will then be used to illuminate the area ("biphasic activation"):

 After 8 minutes of red light, or, at the point when flushing is noticeable, the light source is switched to an intense pulsed light device (IPL).
-High irradiance polychromatic light is then delivered with mechanical pressure onto the skin.
+High irradiance white light is then delivered with mechanical pressure onto the skin.
 The mechanical pressure is in order to drain the skin of blood whilst light is being delivered.
-Removing blood at the tumour site will dramatically increase the scattering of green, yellow, and red light photons.
-Tumour cells will be hit by photons coming from different directions.
-Cells that may have been shadowed by small opacities above them (such as blood, melanin, or keratin) will now be vulnerable.
-Delivery of light to all parts of tumour will therefore be more thorough.
-This is in addition to there being a higher photodynamic dose.
-Removing blood does not immediately remove free-oxygen that has already dissociated from haemoglobin.
-There is likely to be an excess of free-oxygen.
-This is currently being investigated by our collaborators at the University of Malmö, Sweden.
+This optimises delivery of light and enhances penetration.
+The technique is demonstrated in the video further below.

 It is during the illumination process that a chemical reaction occurs within the tumour cells.
 They are destroyed.
 The normal healthy cells are spared.
 This means tumour removal with faster healing and less scarring.